How to Fix Error 0x80072F8F - 0x20000 in the Media Creation Tool on Windows 7, 8.1, 10, and 11

 Download UltraISO

-Insert a USB flash drive (min.
-8 GB) and run the program.
+Insert a USB flash drive (at least 8 GB) and run the program.

 Select the downloaded ISO file and create a bootable USB drive.

-Videos showing how to create a bootable disc using UltraISO are available on YouTube.
+There are videos on YouTube showing how to create a bootable disc using UltraISO.

 2. Change the system date and time